Identifiers/spec/Base128.md

 ### End Marker
 An end marker identifies the string as a Base128 encoded identifier.
 This marker, the thorn `þ` 0xFD character, terminates the string value This character is only used currently in Iceland (see https://en.wikipedia.org/wiki/Thorn_(letter)).
-Thorn is never at the end of a word so an encoded identifier shouldn't be confused with an Icelandic word.
+Thorn is never at the end of a word so an encoded identifier should not be confused with an Icelandic word.

 ### Regular Expression
 This regular expression can match a whole Base128 encoded identifier: `[/-9?-Za-z¿-ý]{2,}þ`